-Alan Fierstein of Acoustilog testifies before the N.Y.
+Alan Fierstein of Acoustilog testified before the N.Y.
 State Liquor Authority on behalf of a proposed restaurant

-In the first video at left, Alan Fierstein gives a concise live demonstration of four sound levels:
+Mr. Fierstein began with a concise live demonstration of four sound levels:

 That maximum level was to be enforced with an electronic level limiter.
 Mr. Fierstein demonstrated that the limiting device was electronically "locked" and cannot be reprogrammed by the DJ or restaurant staff to make the music louder.